dfki-av/pwoc-3d/README.md

 ### Data Format
 The output file of the demo is in `.sfl` format.
-This is the straight forward extension of middlebury `.flo` file format for optical flow to scene flow. `.sfl` files are binary files according the following format:
+This is the straight forward extension of middlebury `.flo` file format for optical flow to scene flow. `.sfl` files are binary files according to the following format:

 ```
 ".sfl" file format used to store scene flow